 Not all dogs appreciate or accept costumes.
 Our dogs will tolerate costumes for a few minutes but, in general, they don’t like to wear clothing (other than coats when it’s really cold) so we never keep them costumed longer than a few minutes for photos.

-Choosing a Pet Costume
+Choosing a Dog Halloween Costume